kremalicious/blog/content/articles/2023-09-13-favicon-generation-with-astro/index.md

 Favicons are those small but impactful icons displayed next to a website's title in a browser tab.
 While they may seem like a minor detail, implementing favicons involves various considerations for different formats and sizes to fit a range of devices and browsers.
 Luckily, we can always count on [Evil Martians](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs) to tell us which files are actually needed in modern times.

-This article outlines how to implement just that with Astro.js, utilizing its Static File Endpoints and [`getImage()`](https://docs.astro.build/en/guides/images/#generating-images-with-getimage) function to generate multiple favicon sizes without any other tools, as it uses [`sharp`](https://github.com/lovell/sharp) under the hood.
+This article outlines how to implement just that with Astro.js, utilizing its Static File Endpoints and [`getImage()`](https://docs.astro.build/en/guides/images/#generating-images-with-getimage) function to generate multiple favicon sizes.

 This procedure assumes you are fine with all sizes being generated from one big size.
 If you require more control e.g. over the smaller sizes you can use the following walkthrough as a starting point.